You are here

 Occasional Papers, 10 July 2017

-Centre for Financial Crime and Security Studies, Iran's Nuclear Programme, RUSI International, United States, European Union, Proliferation and Nuclear Policy, Proliferation and Nuclear Policy, Sanctions, Europe
+Centre for Financial Crime and Security Studies, Iran's Nuclear Programme, Proliferation and Nuclear Policy, RUSI International, Sanctions, United States, European Union, Proliferation and Nuclear Policy, Europe

 The international community increasingly uses sanctions to respond to threats to peace and security around the world.
 While the use of UN sanctions is well documented, US and European policymakers also pursue their own sanctions agendas.
 However, these are not always effectively coordinated, especially in terms of their purpose, design, implementation and their ultimate withdrawal.